A year out, Ireland’s Olympic golfers all but confirmed

 There are no such fears for the 2020 Games and, given the early qualifying system and the form shown by McIlroy and Lowry in the past year, there will be little or no looking over their shoulders from McIlroy or Lowry in the remaining eight months.
 And, certainly in Lowry’s case, the focus is likely to be very much on totting up as many Ryder Cup points as possible (while adding to his Olympic collection given that points off the world rankings are also used) will be his main goal in his quest to be part of Pádraig Harrington’s Team Europe in defence of the trophy at Whistling Straits in Wisconsin.

-As of now, it looks like a done deal that McIlroy, Lowry, Meadow and Maguire can already include the Olympics in Tokyo on their itineraries for 2020 well ahead of schedule, and you imagine, not quite how those who came up with the qualifying system would have envisaged.
+As of now, it looks that McIlroy, Lowry, Meadow and Maguire can already include the Olympics in Tokyo on their itineraries for 2020 well ahead of schedule, and you imagine, not quite how those who came up with the qualifying system would have envisaged.

+If the Irish chosen ones are effectively a done deal, the same cannot be said in the case of the United States who, you can bet your bottom dollar, will have a team of four men.
+As of now, the four players set to play are Brooks Koepka (1), Dustin Johnson (3), Patrick Cantlay (6) and Justin Thomas (7) but the really intriguing shuffling is going on behind, with Bryson DeChambeau ranked eighth and, most notably, Tiger Woods in ninth position.
+Add in Xander Schaufflee and Tony Finau in pursuit of a qualifying spot, and the USA scenario is far and away the most open.

+With a limit of a maximum of four players from any one country eligible, Woods – providing he gets fit and well and again – would need to move upwards to claim one of the USA’s qualifying spots.